apcountryman/picolibrary/docs/io.md

 To associate an I/O stream with an I/O stream device access buffer from a derived class, use the `::picolibrary::Stream::set_buffer()` and `::picolibrary::Reliable_Stream::set_buffer()` member functions.
-To get the I/O stream device access buffer associated with an I/O stream, use the `::picolibrary::Stream::buffer()` and `::picolibrary::Reliable_Stream::buffer()` member functions.
+To get the I/O stream device access buffer associated with an I/O stream from a derived class, use the `::picolibrary::Stream::buffer()` and `::picolibrary::Reliable_Stream::buffer()` member functions.

 ## Output Stream
 The `::picolibrary::Output_Stream` and `::picolibrary::Reliable_Output_Stream` output